Gender Artifacts in Visual Datasets: Conclusion

-To start, we analyze some of the higher-level perceptual components of the image that may serve as gender artifacts.
+To start, we analyze the higher-level perceptual components of the image that may serve as gender artifacts.
 We specifically investigate the resolution and color of the images.
-The scenarios we experiment with are images (originally 224 x 224) downsampled to 112x112, 56x56, 28x28, 14x14, 7x7.
+The scenarios we experiment with are images (originally 224x224) downsampled to 112x112, 56x56, 28x28, 14x14, 7x7.
 As the images decrease in resolution, it becomes harder to distinguish the contents, such that color becomes one of the more salient artifacts.
 Thus, we also consider these images of lower resolution in grayscale, to better understand what the model is relying on when the image has been distorted such that individual objects and people are not perceptible.
 All results are in Fig. \ref{fig:color_res}.

-The experiments in manipulating image resolution are motivated by previous work~\cite{torralba_2009} that finds that the spatial resolution of 32x32 color pixels provide enough information to identify the semantic category of real world scenes.
+The experiments in manipulating image resolution are motivated by previous work that finds a spatial resolution of 32x32 is sufficient to identify the semantic category of real world scenes~\cite{torralba_2009}.
 We downsample the images to analyze what happens to a gender artifact model when the input images are beyond a discernible image resolution.
-We observe that the model's AUC plateaus at around 61.9\% for color and 51.9\% (near-random) for grayscale COCO images at 28x28 resolution.
-These results suggest that the shapes in an image are no longer meaningful at that stage, and the gender artifact model must be relying predominantly on color features.
+The model's AUC plateaus at around 61.9\% for color and 51.9\% (near-random) for grayscale COCO images at 28x28 resolution.
+These results suggest that the shapes in an image are no longer meaningful at that resolution, and the gender artifact model must be predominantly relying on color features.

 It is also surprising to see that a gender artifact model trained and evaluated on 7x7 images (a resolution at which almost all image artifacts except color are removed from an image) still achieves an AUC of above random chance ($59.2$\% for COCO and $63.9$\% for OpenImages).